j33k3k/sysmonProcessInjection/sysmonInjectionAnalysis.md

 ### Eid 2 A process changed a file creation time
+Sysmon EID 2 fires when a process modifies the creation timestamp of a file (timestomping).
+Elastic Defend captures this via file events with event.action: "change".

 ## Lab setup
 1. Windows Host running ELK in WSL with local FW rules to push traffic to the host -> WSL